 The following is a guest post.

 Nick Rojas is a business consultant and writer who lives in Los Angeles and Chicago.
-You can follow him on Twitter @NickARojas.
-You can read more his work HERE.
+He has consulted small and medium-sized enterprises for over twenty years.
+He has contributed articles to Visual.ly, Entrepreneur, and TechCrunch.
+He manages the blogging efforts at National Debt Relief.
+You can follow him on Twitter @NickARojas, or you can reach him at NickAndrewRojas@gmail.com.